 Shred documents before disposing of them.
 Remove your name from promotional lists, so you will not receive pre-approved credit card offers.
-Monitor your bank and credit card accounts for activity you do not recognize.
+Monitor your bank and credit card accounts for the activity you do not recognize.

 Never give personal information over the phone or by email unless you are certain whom you are talking to.
-The person may have your name and address, and ask for verification of your birthdate and Social Security number.
+The person may have your name and address and ask for verification of your birthdate and Social Security number.
 The person may say they are from the IRS and threaten legal action or a promise of money.

 Remember, the IRS communicates important things through the mail and if they do call, they have your information.
 You can verify by them giving you all your information.